hrhirha/boot2root/writeup1.md

 4 2 6 3 1 5
 ```

-Based on this results we have 12 password combination, and the correct one is the following
+Based on this results we have 12 password combination, and the correct one is the following.

 ```
 Publicspeakingisveryeasy.126241207201b2149opekmq426135
 ```
 ### thor -> zaz

-We created `turtle-solve.py` and uses turtle python library with the instructions from the file 'turtle'.
+We created `turtle-solve.py` and used `turtle python library` with the instructions from the file 'turtle'.
 After execution, we got a drawing of the word `SLASH`, but it was not the password.

 The last line in the file says the following: